Afghan Armed Forces: Air Force

 The Taliban created and ran a small air force in from 1996 to 2001.
 In late 2001 Operation Crescent Wind was the initial series of U.S. air strikes on Afghanistan.
 Initial U.S. targets included command and control nodes, air defenses, as well as the modest Air Force, with the airports of Kabul, Herat, Kandahar, Zaranj and Mazar-i-Sharif being targeted.
 The Taliban were believed to have had 40 pilots capable of getting some 50 Mikoyan-Gurevich MiG-21 (ASCC "Fishbed") and Sukhoi Su-22s (ASCC "Fitter") airborne, though there was less concern about these as traditional interceptors as there was about them eventually being loaded with explosives and used to suicide bomb American encampments.

 After the re-establishment of the Islamic Emirate of Afghanistan and the fall of Kabul during the 2021 Taliban offensive, the Taliban established the Air Force of the Islamic Emirate of Afghanistan.
 This was also referred to as the Islamic Emirate Air Force and the Afghan Air Force.
 The air force acquired UH-60 Black Hawks, Mil Mi-24s (most of them without engines), Mil Mi-8s/Mil Mi-17s, A-29 Super Tucanos, Cessna 208s, and C-130 Hercules.

-On 11 January 2022, the air force successfully repaired and flew unserviceable aircraft which were abandoned by the US Army and the former Afghan National Army after Kabul fell to the Taliban.
+On 11 January 2022, the air force successfully demonstrated formerly unserviceable aircraft which were abandoned by the US Army and the former Afghan National Army after Kabul fell to the Taliban.
+They had been repaired, and were flown in front of outside observers.
 A new Taliban commander of the Afghan Air Force spoke as part of the announcement.

+Personnel totals after the Taliban's return to power were vague.
+In 2022 the International Institute for Strategic Studies estimated on the basis of data made available to it that there were 75,000 full time personnel and 90,000 local militias (totaling 165,000).
+Official figures in 2023 were 170,000.